The Biological Sciences Dean’s Leadership Council

 - Mel Simon, Founder, Agouron Pharmaceuticals and serves as a Director of Agouron Institute.
 He has been a Professor in the Division of Biology at the California Institute of Technology since 1982, where he is the Anne P. and Benjamin F. Biaggini Professor of Biological Sciences.
 From 1965 to 1982, Simon was a member of the faculty in the Department at the University of California, San Diego.
 Dr. Simon served as a Director of Diversa Corp. since May 1994 until March 12, 2008 and as a Director of Verenium Corporation from May 1994 to March 12, 2008.
 He received a B.S. from the City College of New York and a Ph.D. in Biochemistry from Brandeis University.

-Cynthia (C.J.)
-Warner, President, Sapphire Energy.
-She brings more than 27 years of experience in the energy, refining and transportation industries.
-At Sapphire Energy, Ms. Warner is tasked with driving the company's initiative to transition technology trials and research into commercial-scale crude oil operations.
-A chemical engineer by training and one of the very few senior women in the oil and gas industry, Ms. Warner served as an executive with energy industry giants British Petroleum, Amoco Oil Company and UOP.
-Ms. Warner led the groundbreaking cooperative effort with the US EPA to shape a framework for Clean Air improvements which was eventually signed on by the entire US Refining industry.
-Ms. Warner has a BS degree in Chemical Engineering from Vanderbilt University and an MBA from Illinois Institute of Technology.
+- Cynthia (C.J.)
+Warner, Chairman and CEO, Sapphire Energy, brings more than 30 years of experience in the energy, refining and transportation industries.
+At Sapphire Energy, Ms. Warner is leading the company's ongoing technology development and transition into commercial-scale biomass and crude oil operations.
+During Ms. Warner's tenure at Sapphire Energy, she has played an integral role in government financing, Sapphire Energy's series C investment funding, and the successful design, construction, and startup of the IABR.
+A chemical engineer by training and one of few senior level women in the oil and gas industry, Ms. Warner served as an executive with energy industry giants British Petroleum, Amoco Oil Company, and UOP.
+Prior to joining Sapphire, she most recently served as Group Vice President, Global Refining for BP where she was instrumental in turning around BP's US refining business and achieving record performance in International refining.
+Ms. Warner is currently a member of the National Petroleum Council and is a Board Director at IDEX corporation.
+Ms. Warner has a BE in Chemical Engineering from Vanderbilt University and an MBA from Illinois Institute of Technology.